-Kids can also feel resentful towards their sibling or even to you as parents at times because the family rules which apply to them, are not always enforced on their sibling.
+Kids can sometimes also feel resentful towards their sibling or even to you, as parents, because the family rules that apply to them are not always enforced on their sibling.

 For example, a child with a disability may be given fewer responsibilities around the house, or the sibling may need to help ‘take care’ of their brother or sister.

 They may also feel resentful that their sibling’s needs may mean that the family are unable to do certain activities as easily as others, such as going away on holiday.

 As children grow and start school, they make friends and often place great value around what their friends think.
 A child may feel embarrassed about how their sibling looks or behaves when in the presence of others – especially peers.